 • Biography about Carl Nielsen by professor Michael Fjeldsøe, which is expected to be published in 2020

-• DR’s Carl Nielsen Kammermusik Konkurrence 2019 (Carl Nielsen Chamber Music Competition 2019)
+• Carl Nielsen Kammermusik Konkurrence 2019 (Carl Nielsen Chamber Music Competition 2019), a cooperation between DR (the Danish National TV), the Royal Danish Library and the Royal Danish Academy of Music

 • The Carl Nielsen International Competition 2019 on behalf of Odense Symphony Orchestra

-The honorary awards 2018 were handed over on 28 September 2018 at Den Frie, where it is possible to see the recipients’ exhibitions until 28 October 2018.
+The honorary awards 2020 were handed over on 11 September 2020 at Den Frie, where you can see the sculptors’ exhibitions until 18 October 2020.